gist-sustainability/climatextract/docs/concepts/prompts.md

 # Prompts

 climatextract uses carefully structured prompts to instruct the LLM on extracting emissions data.
-This page explains the prompt design and how to customize it.
+This page explains the prompt design.

 ---